getsentry/publish/README.md

 This is a meta/control repository that implements the [Central Publish Repository](https://www.notion.so/beb8598dab6f4f11ba1ca42c211f04f0) RFC

+## Goals

+ 1. We do not want employees to publish through their own accounts
+ 1. We do not want employees to have access to the global credentials
+ 1. We do not want employees to build and publish releases from their machines
+ 1. We want releases to require formal approvals from a limited set of release managers
+ 1. We want all the above to not discourage from any engineer initiating a release

 ## Usage

 1. Add [action-prepare-release](https://github.com/getsentry/action-prepare-release/) to your project in a release workflow: